RumbleTalk/moodle-block_rumbletalk_chat/readme.txt

 * Set Private chats with registered users
 * Spam Filter applied also for users name
 * Create additional rooms directly from the plugin
-* Open settings from WordPress admin
+* Open settings from Moodle admin
 * Delete Archive messages directly from the chat
 * Increase Font Size in mobile